marafathussain/ML_book_easy/chapters/chapter1.md

 **End of Chapter 1**

 You now understand the foundations of artificial intelligence and machine learning, their history, how they work, and why they're transforming biology.
-In Chapter 2, we'll get our hands dirty with data—learning to clean, explore, and prepare biological datasets for machine learning.
+In Chapter 2, we'll get our hands dirty with data, learning to clean, explore, and prepare biological datasets for machine learning.